Overview of Small Claims

 Collecting a Small Claims Judgment or Contesting Collection

-You can also sign up for a FREE small claims class that is offered in both English and Spanish.
+You can also sign up for a FREE small claims class.
 Click to visit Free Classes for class times, locations, and sign-up information.

 You might also be able to obtain information directly from the justice court in which you are filing your case.
 For links and contact information for the justice courts, click to visit Justice Courts.